Veterans Service Office Staff

 Zach Migura grew up in Katy, Texas.
 He received two degrees from The University of Texas at Dallas; a Bachelor of Public Affairs and a Master of Public Affairs.
 He also earned a graduate certificate in Nonprofit Management while pursuing his master’s degree.
 He enlisted in the Regular Army serving from 2002 – 2004 as a Carpentry/ Masonry Specialist and deployed to Iraq in 2003.
 He has been an Army Reservist since 2006 and deployed to Afghanistan (2013 -2014).
 His current rank is Sergeant First Class, (E-7), and he is an Army Reserve Career Counselor with the 10th Battalion Army Reserve Careers Group.
 His wife, Chelsea, retired as a Captain in the Air Force Reserves in 2021 after 20 years of service.
 They have two children and love spending time with them in the outdoors of Ohio and beyond.

 As a County Veterans Service Officer (CVSO), Zach is a U.S. Department of Veterans Affairs accredited representative of the American Legion, Disabled American Veterans, National Association of County Veterans Service Officers, Ohio Department of Veterans Services, and Veterans of Foreign Wars.
 His CVSO journey began as a VA Work-Study (intern) in 2011 for the Dallas County, Texas, Veterans Service Office.
 He became a Dallas County employee as a Senior Secretary at the Dallas office in 2012.
 He was a CVSO for Collin County, Texas (just north of Dallas County) from 2012 – 2017.
 He returned to the Dallas office to serve as the Director and CVSO from 2017 – 2019.
 While being a Texas CVSO, he was twice elected by the state CVSO association to serve as the President and then appointed to be the association’s Legislator-at-Large.
 In 2019, he had the opportunity to continue serving veterans as the Lead CVSO of the Hancock County, Ohio, Veterans Service Commission.
 He and his family moved to Ohio to be closer to his wife’s family.
 In October of 2020, he became the Executive Director and CVSO of the Wood County, Ohio, Veterans Service Commission.
+He served as Education Chair of the Ohio State Association of County Veterans Service Officers (OSACVSO) from 2022 – 2023.
 Since 2019, he has been a trainer with the National Association of County Veterans Service Officers (NACVSO) where he has had the honored privilege to teach hundreds of CVSOs from around the nation.
-He has served as NACVSO’s Education Chair since 2022 and has served as Education Chair of the Ohio State Association of County Veterans Service Officers (OSACVSO) since 2022.
+He has served as NACVSO’s Director of Education since 2022 and in 2023 he was elected to a two-year term to serve as an Executive Board Member of NACVSO.

 County Veterans Service Officer